yingx9/tp/docs/UserGuide.md

 > - INDEX starts from 0 and can be viewed by calling `eventlist`
 > - INDEX might change as those with earlier dates are sorted first

-Edit an event from the eventList
+edits attributes of an event based on information provided.

 Format: `eventedit /i INDEX [/t TITLE /date DATE /desc DESCRIPTION]`